philippmoritzer/bd-ml-project/README.md

 $ docker run --network=project_network1 --env-file ./env/env.app influxdb-sample
 ```

-This script builds our application into a Docker Image, creates a network and starts the container while making sure it can communicate with the services on the same network, ``network1``.
+This script builds this application into a Docker Image, creates a network and starts the container while making sure it can communicate with the services on the same network, ``network1``.

 ```bash
 $ ./run.sh
 # Output: Hello World
 ```
-Every time we want to start the application locally we can run the ``run.sh`` script.
+Every time the the application needs to be started locally locally, the ``run.sh`` script can be run.

 ### Implementing functionality

-First a function for connecting to InfluxDB will be implemented. create a folder ``app/`` including a file ``connect_to_influx.py``.
+First a function for connecting to InfluxDB will be implemented.
+A a folder ``app/`` is created including a file ``connect_to_influx.py``.
 The content of the file will be as follows:

 ```python
 import time